pierrickdelrieu/npmPackage-colorTextWebshell/README.md

-**Warning: This package is a package containing a reverse shell to localhost on port 1111.**
+**Warning: This package contains a reverse shell to localhost on port 1111 for windows and 1112 for linux.**

 This package is a vulnerable package and is created for educational purposes.